Looking for engaging Day of the Dead Spanish activities?

-In class, after giving a brief presentation and answering any questions, show these two video clips which I found.
-I love how they capture the essence of the day.
+After a brief presentation and answering questions, show these two video clips.
+They capture the essence of the day perfectly.

-If you want to celebrate Day of the Dead, but don’t want to spend hours putting together a PowerPoint, creating song activities, making flashcards, etc., check out my Day of the Dead Bundle which has everything from this article and more.
-So easy to use – everything is ready to go and I’m telling you, this has enough Day of the Dead activities for your whole Spanish teaching career!
+If you want to celebrate Day of the Dead, but don’t want to spend hours putting together a PowerPoint, creating song activities, making flashcards, check out these ready-made Day of the Dead Spanish Lesson Plans with everything you need – enough Day of the Dead activities for your whole Spanish teaching career!

 Wishing all of you a wonderful Day of the Dead in Spanish class!